Designed for highly motivated first-year students, the Gateway Programs are open by invitation to students who have specific interests and experience.

 The Humanities Gateway Program offers students an opportunity for intensive study of some of the most significant texts and ideas found throughout European traditions; its interdisciplinary core curriculum, co-taught by top faculty from Trinity’s departments of Philosophy, Classical and Religious Studies, History, English, and Language & Culture Studies, traces the resonance of key concepts across time and place, from antiquity to the present.

-- Curriculum: Six classes over a student’s first three semesters at Trinity.
-These two-credit seminars involve studying literature, history, philosophy, and religion, and each semester builds on what was learned in the previous semester.
-Students take 2-3 classes outside of HGP each semester.
+- Curriculum: Four classes over a student’s first two semesters at Trinity.
+These thematically linked seminars involve studying literature, history, philosophy, and religion, and each semester builds on what was learned in the previous semester.
+Students take 2-3 classes outside of HMTS gateway each semester.
 The program works to develop critical thinking skills and an interdisciplinary approach to academic study.

 The InterArts Program offers first year students a cross-disciplinary curriculum that challenges them to think and make art that is both personal and pertinent to the times that we live in; it is taught by faculty from the departments of music, theater and dance, film studies, fine arts, and creative writing.